Dak Prescott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 - He added four carries for 21 yards, averaging 5.2 yards per attempt.

-- Prescott has racked up 758 passing yards (252.7 per game) and has a 67.8% completion percentage this year (78-of-115) while throwing six touchdowns and two interceptions over his last three games.
+- Over his last three games, Prescott has collected 758 passing yards (252.7 per game) while going 78-for-115 (67.8% completion percentage) and throwing six touchdowns and two interceptions.

 Prescott's Dallas Teammates